Careers360 Logo

 Answer:

 The coolant should have high specific heat so that it can absorb large amounts of heat without itself getting too hot and its temperature lies in the permissible region.
-Higher is the specific heat more will be the heat absorbed by the same amount of the material for a given increase in temperature.
+The higher the specific heat, the more heat will be absorbed by the same amount of the material for a given increase in temperature.

 Air pressure in a car tyre increases during driving.